Solar Entertainment: Rebranding of the four flagship networks

 On October 16, 2016, Solar relaunched its flagship channels ETC, 2nd Avenue, Basketball TV and Solar Sports.
 The four networks unveiled their new logos, on-air graphics and station IDs, which took effect on that day.
 CT, Jack TV, Shop TV and NBA Premium TV on the other hand remains unchanged.
 Also that day, Solar launched its corporate campaign slogan ...There's More To Come, which evolved in 2017 as We go for More.

 In 2017, Solar Entertainment became the official Philippine broadcaster of the 65th edition of the Miss Universe in Manila.
 This led to another deal with ABS-CBN, TV5 and GMA (the second time that such deal happened between Solar and the Big 3 networks).
 According to some sources, a directive from President Duterte ordered that the major networks must cover the prestige pageant as it happens live in the Philippines.
-Alongside the Big Three, Solar Entertainment channels etc, 2nd Avenue, Jack TV and CT aired the pageant simultaneously.
+Alongside the Big Three, Solar Entertainment channels ETC, 2nd Avenue, Jack TV and CT aired the pageant simultaneously.
 It was also in the same year when Solar Entertainment forged a joint venture with the Bermuda-based communications satellite company Asia Broadcast Satellite to launch the first nationwide free-to-air direct-to-home satellite television services using the C-band, which is set to launch on the 3rd quarter of the year.

+On August 18, 2025, Solar Entertainment launched livestreaming exclusive and recapping episodes for old, new and well-loved shows of SolarFlix and Solar Sports and movies on their digital and online platforms such as YouTube Solar Watch Now.